 It has been called the “one of most extraordinary fairy tale romances of modern times”.
 On Saturday, March 19, Prince Harry married the American actress Meghan Markle.
 She is not your traditional princess.
 She describes herself as a “strong, confident, mixed-race woman” and has been outspoken in her support for feminism and other causes.
-What does it mean to be a young royal in 2018?
+What does it mean to be a young royal in the 21st century?
 And will Meghan’s arrival change the monarchy — and the United Kingdom — for good?

 The royal wedding preacher who stole the show

 Can love change the world?
 Poverty, war and injustice could all be made history if we embrace the power of love.
 So declared Bishop Michael Curry in a show-stealing royal wedding sermon.

 ‘A new era’ dawns as Meghan marries Harry

 Can the monarchy survive?
 The royal wedding had civil rights, a gospel choir singing Stand By Me and a bride who gave herself away.
 Some are...

 The prince, the media and a Markle debacle